michaelnisi/swifters/README.md

 - Install your token in `./Swifters/config.json` for runtime access
 - Build the Swifters Xcode scheme (for validation)

-If you succeed, you can now run the app in a simulator or on a device from the workspace.
+Unless you have selected a development team in the project editor, in the 'Swifters' target, the build will fail, but you should now be set to try the app in a simulator.
+Just select a team to deploy onto a device.

+### Enjoy

 ```
 $ open Swifters.xcworkspace
 ```

+Select 'Swifters' target and Run.

 ### Node.js